 Sermons for Safe Streets

 Join religious leaders of every faith from across the country to commemorate World Day of Remembrance for Road Traffic Victims.

 Sadly, the epidemic of traffic crashes is one that unites us all.

 Sermons and other programming of all faiths across the country, will address this public health crisis, offering an opportunity to join the United Nations and cities around the world in memorializing those who've been killed or seriously injured - and in calling for safe streets.

 Imagine if all peoples and all religions come together to pray for a day when there are no more senseless deaths and injuries due to reckless driving.
 All faith leaders can use their pulpits, prayers and programming to remind communities it is up to each and every one of us to eliminate traffic fatalities.
 In this uniquely difficult year, we have learned that we are all responsible for each other.
 We must:

 slow downpay attention andsupport solutions that save lives

 View our Sermon for Safe Streets Faith Leader Kit including sample sermon snippets, religious references, statistics, collective prayers, resources and more.

 Sermons across the country, of all faiths, will address the public health issue of traffic fatalities and serious injuries, offering congregants the opportunity to join the global community in memorializing those who've been - and in calling for safer streets.

-November 15th 2020 is World Day of Remembrance, a United Nations initiative with commemorations taking place around the globe.
+The third Sunday of each November is World Day of Remembrance, a United Nations initiative with commemorations taking place around the globe.
 Sermons and other programming can take place during that week and/or any other.

 People listen to you!
 Faith leaders can use their pulpits and powerful voices to memorialize those who've been killed and to remind entire communities that it is up to each and every one of us to make sure there are no more deaths in traffic, that we are all responsible for each other and must slow down and pay attention.